Skip to main content

 Test the openBalena server

-Install self-signed certificates on the local machine
+Install self-signed certificates on the local machine.

 Linux:

-sudo cp ca.crt /usr/local/share/ca-certificates/ca.crt
+sudo cp ca.pem /usr/local/share/ca-certificates/

 sudo update-ca-certificates